pensar/csk/README.md

 # csk
 CSK programming language.
-Because the Compiler Should Know.
+Because the Compiler Should Know!